Hyperbolicity of Generic High-Degree Hypersurfaces in Complex Projective Space: Construction of Slanted Vector Fields for Jet Space

-\begin{nodesignation}{\it Binary Trees of Indices}.\end{nodesignation} For a convenient description of vector fields on the total space of $k$-jets, we introduce now the binary trees of indices.
+\begin{nodesignation}{\it Binary Trees of Indices}. \end{nodesignation} In order to conveniently describe vector fields on the total space of $k$-jets, we now introduce the binary trees of indices.
 A {\it binary tree of indices of order} $k$, which we denote by ${\mathfrak p}^{(k)}$, is a collection

 of indices, where each $p_{\gamma_1,\gamma_2,\cdots,\gamma_j}$ is an integer satisfying $0\leq p_{\gamma_1,\gamma_2,\cdots,\gamma_j}\leq n$.
 We will use the interpretation of this collection of indices as a tree as follows.
 The binary tree starts with two nodes $p_0, p_1$ at its root and each of these two notes $p_0, p_1$ branches out into a pair of nodes.
 On top of the node $p_0$ there are two nodes $p_{0,0}$ and $p_{0,1}$.
 On top of the node $p_1$ there are two nodes $p_{1,0}$ and $p_{1,1}$.
 Each of the four nodes $p_{0,0}, p_{0,1}, p_{1,0}, p_{1,1}$ again branches out into a pair of nodes.
 On top of the node $p_{\gamma_1,\gamma_2}$ ($\gamma_1=0,1;\,\gamma_2=0,1$) there are two nodes $p_{\gamma_1,\gamma_2,0}$ and $p_{\gamma_1,\gamma_2,1}$.
 At the $j$-th branching into a pair of two nodes for each node, we have two nodes on top of the node $p_{\gamma_1,\gamma_2,\cdots,\gamma_j}$ for